miikanissi/dotfiles/README.md

 Here are some example scripts:
 - [rofi_dman.sh](./.local/bin/rofi_dman.sh) is a script to manage devices with rofi/dmenu.
 Features include mounting, unmounting, ejecting and listing devices.
 - [toggle-theme.sh](./.local/bin/toggle-theme.sh) is a script to toggle between PaperColor Light & Dark theme.
-Supports Vim, Xresources, Kitty, BSPWM, Polybar, Rofi, Dunst & GTK-2/3.
+Supports Vim, Xresources, Kitty, BSPWM, dwm, dmenu, st, Polybar, Rofi, Dunst & GTK-2/3.
 - [ff.sh](./.local/bin/ff.sh) is a script that uses FZF to find files by name, filetype and/or content.
 - [bspwm_setup_monitors.sh](./.local/bin/bspwm_setup_monitors.sh) is a script that allows hotplugging external monitors for BSPWM and Polybar.